bloggerpack/bloggerpack/src/docs/preview-reboot.md

 # Reboot

-b:starter provide an elegant, consistent, and simple baseline to build upon.
+An elegant, consistent, and simple baseline to build upon.
 Some code and documentation manually forked from [Bootstrap](https://getbootstrap.com).

 ## Normalize.css